vaadin/cdi/vaadin-cdi/README.md

 #### UIScoped, NormalUIScoped

-Every UI have a separate Context.
+Every UI has a separate Context.
 Practically it means there is just one instance per UI for the scoped class.

 For components, use [@UIScoped](../../master/vaadin-cdi/src/main/java/com/vaadin/annotation/cdi/UIScoped.java).